cszdm/BayesDDQN/README.md

 * MTL-LSTM.py: code for jointly predicting energy consumption and thermal status

-*

 * DDQN.py and run_maze.py: code for training and learning of BayesDDQN

+* Maze_BayesDDQN.py: code for evaluate state and action spaces through reward function of BayesDDQN

-* maze.py: code for evaluate state and action spaces through reward function
+* Maze_DeepEE.py: code for evaluate state and action spaces through reward function of DeepEE

 * run_bayesddqn.py: code for running and testing BayesDDQN